 Two goals that are almost always at the top of New Year’s resolution lists are getting fit and losing weight.
-So It’s no coincidence that articles offering “tips and tricks to lose weight and get fit” gain popularity around the first of the year.
+So it’s no coincidence that articles offering “tips and tricks to lose weight and get fit” gain popularity around the first of the year.

 Myth 1: Small, sustained changes in activity level will produce large, long-term weight loss.

 "Small changes are much easier to adopt than large sweeping changes," Wheeler said.
-"The key is not two pounds lost then three pounds gained.
+"The key is not two pounds lost, then three pounds gained.
 One thing to keep in mind is be aware of big events like birthdays, holidays or vacations as those weight gains might each lead to two to five pounds gained.
 Over the years those pounds add up."

 Myth 2: Slow, gradual weight loss is more sustainable than large, rapid weight loss.